threedi/dflowfm2threedi/README.md

 - Browse to the CASELIST.CMT file > Select the case you want to work with
 - Next > Next > Next
 - Carefully check warnings and errors.
 Save them in a file.
 If there are any errors, the quickest fix is to skip those parts of the import and think of a custom workaround later in the process
+- If D-Hydro complains about duplicates in the friction file, you can use ``sobek_utils.deduplicate_friction_file()`` to fix this and try the import again.
 - Save the project.
 Remember where you saved it.
 D-Hydro saves a file "{project name}.dsproj" and a directory "{project name}.dsproj_data".
 This will be referred to as the "dsproj_data directory"

 ## Importing to 3Di